jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   (b) if paragraph (a) does not apply and no share reorganisation occurs in the unit valuation period, the total amount of expenditure that the entity incurs in acquiring or increasing during the unit valuation period the attributing interest in the FIF divided by the total for the unit valuation period of the increase in the attributing interest in the FIF for each acquisition or increase; or
   (c) if paragraph (a) does not apply and a share reorganisation occurs in the unit valuation period, the amount calculated under section EX 44E for the unit valuation period.
 Quick sale gains
-(12B) The quick sale gains is the greater of zero and the total for the unit valuation period of amounts calculated, for each attributing interest that is both acquired and disposed of in the unit valuation period, using the formula— return - (interest x average cost).
+(12B) The quick sale gains is the greater of zero and the total for the unit valuation period of amounts calculated, for each attributing interest that is both acquired and disposed of in the unit valuation period, using the formula—return - (interest x average cost).
 Definition of items in formula
 (12C) In the formula—
   (a) return is the total amount derived by the entity from holding or disposing of the interest: